Cable Mountain – 17.7mi / 28.5km

 The terrain opens up as you climb out of the ponderosa forest.
 After a little over a mile, the trail forks with Cable Mountain heading off to the right.
 A little more elevation gain, and the trail drops.
 The trail ends at the cable structure and the precipitous rock edge of the canyon wall.
 Be very careful at the edge.
 Views are nothing short of breathtaking as you look across the valley and far to the north.
 Angels Landing rises prominently in front of you and the Zion Canyon road follows the Virgin River that snakes thousands of feet below you.

 Follow the trail back to your car.
 Deertrap Mountain can also be reached adding another six and a half miles to the trek.
 You can also continue on to the Weeping Rock trailhead.
-For more information on either trip see the Deertrap Mountain and East Rim Summits descriptions in the 15+ miles descriptions.
+For more information on either trip see the Deertrap Mountain and East Rim Summits descriptions.

 One last option is to access these trails from the dirt roads on the privately owned Zion Ponderosa Ranch.
 This route is considerably shorter in distance and less vertical overall.
 Getting to the trail involves a five mile drive along the North Fork Road east of the Park’s East Entrance, then a left turn onto the signed dirt road to Zion Ponderosa Ranch & Resort.
 This road is on private property, so please be respectful to the landowners and stay on designated roads and trails.
 Signage is limited, so refer to the map and follow the more heavily used roads to get to the trailhead.
 Rainy conditions or snow covered roads may make the road impassible with a car.